gurutraff/gurutraff-sdk-unity/README.md

 AppUserId will be passed on from the ad server to your pre-registered server to reward the user for viewing the advertisements.

-**:exclamation:If you have in-app purchases, you must send them using the following method:**
+**:exclamation: If you have in-app purchases, you must send them using one of the following methods:**

+If you're using the plugin for purchases from Unity3D, you can call a universal method for Android and iOS:

+	GuruTraff.PurchaseEvent(PurchaseEventArgs eventArgs);
+*or*

+	GuruTraff.PurchaseEvent(Product product);
+If you're using other plugins, call one of the following methods:

 For Android:

-	PurchaseEventAndroid (double price, string currency, string receipt, string signature)
+	PurchaseEventAndroid (double price, string currency, string receipt, string signature) For iOS:

-For iOS:

 	PurchaseEventIOS (double price, string currency, string transactionId)

 ### Step 3: Showing advertising

-a) We recommend to pre-cache the appropriate type of advertising using the methods:
+a) We recommend to pre-cache ads using the method:

-	GuruTraff.CacheInterstitial("placementId"); //For interstitial ads

-	GuruTraff.CacheVideo ("placementId"); //For video ads
+	GuruTraff.CacheVideo ("placementId");

-b) You can check whether cached ads are available using the methods:
+b) You can check whether cached ads are available using the method:

-	GuruTraff.IsReadyInterstitial ("placementId"); //For interstitial ads

-	GuruTraff.IsReadyVideo ("placementId"); //For video ads
+	GuruTraff.IsReadyVideo ("placementId");

-c) You can show ads using methods:
+c) You can show ads using the method:

-	GuruTraff.ShowInterstitial ("placement Id"); //For interstitial ads

-	GuruTraff.ShowVideo ("placementId"); //For video ads
+	GuruTraff.ShowVideo ("placementId");

 d) You can subscribe to the events, to track changes in the advertising states (conditions)

-**For interstitial ads:**

-	InterstitialDidCache; //resources were cached to display interstitial ads

-	InterstitialDidFailToLoad (AdError); //error loading interstitial advertising

-	InterstitialWindowWillDisplay; //called before opening the advertisement window

-	InterstitialWindowDidDisplay; //called after the advertisement window has opened on the display

-	InterstitialWindowWillClose; // alled before closing the advertising window

-	InterstitialWindowDidClose; //called after the advertisement window was closed

-	InterstitialDidClick; //player tapped on the advertisement

-	InterstitialReceiveReward; //player can be rewarded for viewing ads

 **For video advertising:**